Mercury13/unicodia/develop.md

 # Decapitalization rules
 There are several types of decapitalization rules, but the most frequent three are dictionary, idioms and exceptions.

-If exception triggers, it triggers and nothing else works.
-Exceptions also work for mixed case, when the rest rules are skipped.
+If exception triggers, nothing else works.
+Exceptions also work for mixed case, when the rest rules are just skipped.

 Otherwise first dictionary works, then idioms.